DirkJanJansen/Catering-Point_of_Sale/README.md

 Switching between client by barcodescan for fast switching clients

-Employee switching for take over by absent over end work.
+Employee switching for take over by absent or end worktime.

 Product selection by scanning and buttons.